 You must prove that the other driver’s negligence caused your car accident to obtain the compensation you deserve.
 A police report can provide valuable information, such as details about how the crash happened, other motorists’ statements, and the police officer’s conclusion about who was at fault.

 Your claim is not ruined if you do not have a police report.
-You can collect other evidence to establish how your collision occurred.
+You can collect other evidence to establish how your auto collision occurred.
 Even if you have a police report, you would need this evidence.
 Here are the types of evidence you should obtain:

 Passenger Statements

-If passengers were in your vehicle, they could provide a statement of how the other driver caused the collision.
+If passengers were in your vehicle, they could provide a statement of how the other driver caused the auto collision.
 Remember that they may be considered biased witnesses, especially if they are also filing injury claims.

 Eyewitness Statements